meldridge/meldridge.github.io/about.md

 permalink: /about/
 ---

 I'm a software engineer and former penetration tester with a background in satellite communications and embedded systems.

-I currently live in Stockholm, Sweden.
+I grep up in Adelaide, South Australia, and I currently live in Stockholm.

 ### Security mailing list